What is neurofibromatosis type 2?

 How is NF2 inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-NF2 follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+NF2 follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
 If a copy of the gene with the mutation is inherited, that gene becomes the dominate gene and can cause features of NF1.

 How common is NF2?